Your Sexual Harassment Rights During COVID-19

 - You may be able to file a lawsuit in court against your employer and harasser.
 You will want an experienced, compassionate legal team like Strong Advocates to represent you in your case.

 Even if your employer says that you were fired or laid off due to COVID, you may still have a strong case based on sexual harassment and retaliation.
 The employer may simply be using COVID as an excuse for taking illegal action against you.
 Call Strong Advocates at 800-260-1495 to discuss your case.
 It is critical to take quick action against sexual harassment.
 There are time limits for filing a claim, which may affect your ability to take legal action.

 In some cases, sexual harassment in the workplace becomes severe enough to make you consider leaving your job.
 In other instances, an employer will terminate a worker for complaining about sexual harassment.
 In either circumstance, it is important to follow protocol to protect any unemployment benefit entitlement rights and your ability to file a sexual harassment claim.

-When applying for unemployment benefits, evidence of good cause and any action taken by the employee to avoid leaving their job could be requested.
+When applying for unemployment benefits, the state agency could request from the employee evidence that the employee took action to avoid leaving their job.
 This is yet another instance in which detailed documentation regarding the sexual harassment itself and the efforts made to stop it can become valuable.